 {\scshape Implementation of our Calibrated Projection:} We close this subsection providing further details about the computational demands of our calibration exercise.

-Instead of working with a specific posterior for $\mu$, we calibrated projection relying on the large-sample approximation $\mu | Y_1, \ldots ,Y_{T} \sim \mathcal{N}_{d}(\widehat{\mu}_{T}, \widehat{\Omega}_{T}/T)$.
-Taking draws from this model is straightforward and does not require any special sampling technique (as a Monte-Carlo Markov Chain).
-Figure \ref{figure:Calibration} used M=100,000 draws.
+Instead of working with a specific posterior for $\mu$, we calibrated the projection relying on the large-sample approximation $\mu | Y_1, \ldots ,Y_{T} \sim \mathcal{N}_{d}(\widehat{\mu}_{T}, \widehat{\Omega}_{T}/T)$.
+Taking draws from this model is straightforward and does not require any special sampling technique (as a Markov Chain Monte-Carlo).
+Figure \ref{figure:Calibration} uses M=100,000 draws.